-The good news is that new sports are added to the Summer Olympics every time new games take place, so there is a high chance that we could be seeing jiu-jitsu in the Olympics shortly.
+The good news is that new sports are added to the Summer Olympics every time new games occur, so there is a high chance that we could see jiu-jitsu in the Olympics shortly.

 Each game was played across 8 events, 4 for men and 4 for women, each in a different weight group.
 South Korea, the country the sport comes from, leads the medal table.

 What Are the Presences of Jiu-Jitsu and Taekwondo in MMA?

 Taekwondo is not frequently associated with mixed martial arts, but this is not to say it is absent.
-However, Taekwondo’s focus on kicking and punching puts it in a similar niche with kickboxing, which covers one of the essential elements of MMA.
+However, Taekwondo’s focus on kicking and punching puts it in a similar niche to kickboxing, which covers one of the essential elements of MMA.

-Taekwondo fighters excel in maneuverability, a valuable skill to have in an MMA fight.
-However, this specific part of the martial art.
+Taekwondo fighters excel in maneuverability, a valuable skill in an MMA fight.
+However, alternatives also don’t cover this specific part of the martial art.

-Brazilian jiu-jitsu has also been a part of MMA since the first Ultimate Fighting Championship in 1993.
+BJJ has also been a part of MMA since the first Ultimate Fighting Championship in 1993.
 The event was won with heavy use of discipline by Royce Gracie.
 It became a staple after this.

 How Do Jiu-Jitsu and Taekwondo Compare in Street Fights and Self-Defense?

-You learn very different skillsets when comparing jiu jitsu vs Taekwondo, but both can be used for self-defense.
+You learn very different skill sets when comparing jiu jitsu vs Taekwondo, but both can be used for self-defense.
 Street fights have very different dynamics to organized bouts, so learning these martial arts alone will not be enough.

 Because Taekwondo involves a lot of striking, this can be useful in the very immediate sense.
 You can attack your opponent directly, landing kicks and punches on him.

-Brazilian jiu-jitsu doesn’t teach any strikes, but the clinching and grappling that you learn from it can be helpful in a street fight since they often end up on the ground.
+Brazilian jiu-jitsu doesn’t teach any strikes, but the clinching and grappling you learn from it can be helpful in a street fight since they often end up on the ground.

 What Are the Popularities of Jiu-Jitsu and Taekwondo?

-Despite its short history, Brazilian jiu-jitsu is numerically the more popular of the two.
-The popular variant in the United States, that sport was only developed in the 1920s.
+Despite its short history, Brazilian jiu-jitsu is numerically the most popular.
+The popular variant in the United States that sport was only developed in the 1920s.

 Rorion wanted to use this opportunity to promote his family’s sport.
 Rorion achieved this with the help of his brother, Royce Gracie, who fought and won the first UFC, kickstarting the sport’s popularity.